We do our best to make the leasing process as simple and convenient for everyone involved. You can help this process by

 2. Once you find a location that meets your needs, complete our online application.
 All tenants must complete this form before proceeding with a lease.
 We do not charge an application fee.
 We will review your application and conduct a brief criminal background check, and in some cases a rental reference check.

-4. In most cases, we will require a guarantor’s signature on the lease.
+4. For all undergraduate students or applicants under 22 years of age, we will require a guarantor’s signature on the lease.
 It is a good idea to discuss this with your parent/guardian/guarantor in advance of the lease signing.
 If they have any questions, they may contact us at 812.339.8300.

 6. A damage deposit is required to secure your apartment.
 The damage deposit is equal to your monthly rent amount.
 Deposits may be paid with cash, check, or Chase Quick Pay/ Zelle.
 We also accept major credit cards; however, there is a service charge (up to 3%) on credit card payments.
 Your damage deposit is not rent.
 Your deposit is insurance that at the end of the lease, you will return the property to us clean and undamaged.
 If you return the property to us in good condition, then you will received your deposit back.
 If there are damages to the apartment, if rent is not paid in full, or if the property is not clean, then you will have deductions taken from your deposit.